KvanTTT/Presentations/Source-code-analyzers-how-generalizable-are-they/English.md

 <!-- .slide: style="text-align: left;" -->

-# 😲 A error in code due to the error in parser?
+# 😲 A error in code due to error in parser?

 #### Grammar